Sage-Bionetworks/SynapseWorkflowHook/README.md

 ```
 and then to add additional dependencies.
 - `MAX_CONCURRENT_WORKFLOWS` - (optional) the maximum number of workflows that will be allowed to run at any time.
 Default is 10.
+- `RUN_WORKFLOW_CONTAINER_IN_PRIVILEGED_MODE` - (optional) if `true` then when the containerized workflow is initiated, the container it's running in will be run in 'privileged mode'.
+In some environments this is required for workflows which themselves run containers.

 Now run: